-On Monday the 19th of March, Dutch theater maker Thabi Mooi joins the artists in Akko for the international exchange project Boxes in My Alleys.
-Keep an eye on the Dancing on the Edge website and Facebook channel to stay updated on their collaboration.
+On Monday the 19th of March, Dutch theater maker Thabi Mooi joined local Palestinian artists in Akko for the international exchange project Boxes in My Alleys.
 The first result of this community art project will be an open air performance in Akko on the 26th of March.
+Keep an eye on our website and Facebook page to stay updated: we will soon be posting videos from the process and results.

-Local Palestinian artists have already started their research and artistic process, collecting stories, memories, fantasies and dreams of the local residents – from the youngest generation to the golden age generation.
-The people of Akko will be encouraged to tell their stories using puppets and theater props.
-Their stories will be recorded and reviewed together, so that everyone working on this project is included both in the artistic process and the result.
+Local artists Rebecca Telhami, Milad Iqnebe, Maha Awad, and Firas Roby started their research and artistic process, collecting stories, memories, fantasies and dreams of the local residents – from the youngest generation to the golden age generation.
+The people of Akko were encouraged to tell their stories using puppets and theater props.
+Their stories have been recorded and reviewed together, so that everyone working on this project is included both in the artistic process and the result.

 Akko is an ancient city, a historical place that combines the Crusader Period with the Ottoman Arab culture.
 The old city of Akko has a lack of resources and suffers from poverty and a high rate of unemployment.
 In the alleys of this old city center the creative process takes place.